screwdriver-cd/guide/docs/user-guide/FAQ.md

 ## How do I speed up time to upload artifacts?
 You can set the environment variable [`SD_ZIP_ARTIFACTS`](./environment-variables#user-configurable) to `true` which will zip artifacts before uploading, provided your cluster admin has set it up properly.

+## How do I disable shallow cloning?
+You can set the environment variable [`GIT_SHALLOW_CLONE`](./environment-variables#user-configurable) to `false` in order to disable shallow cloning.

+By default Screwdriver will shallow clone source repositories to a depth of 50.
+Screwdriver will also enable the `--no-single-branch` flag by default.

+If shallow cloning is left enabled and you wish to push back to your git repository, your image must contain a git version of 1.9 or later.
+Alternatively, you may use the version of git bundled with Screwdriver by invoking `sd-step exec core/git "GIT COMMAND"`.